aristanetworks/avd/docs/howto/cv_deploy/proxy.md

 ## Configure proxy settings using environment variables

-If proxy-related settings are not passed to `cv_deploy` explicitly, `cv_deploy` will try to discover usable proxy server (scheme is `http`, host is a non-empty string, port is in the range 1-65535) using environment variables in the following order:
+If proxy-related settings are not passed to `cv_deploy` explicitly, `cv_deploy` will try to discover a usable proxy server (scheme is `http`, host is a non-empty string, port is in the range 1-65535) using environment variables in the following order:

 1. (Step 1) Check if proxy bypass is requested for CloudVision